sumon05th/CN_LAB/README.md

 can accept Multiple connections at any given time.

-5. Write a program for connectionless iterative service in which the server finds the factorial of a number sent by the client and sends it back.
+5. Write a program for connectionless iterative service in which the server finds the factorial of a number sent by the client and sends it back. (after compiling client compile server)

 6. Write a Client-Server socket program in C to implement “FTP server” using a TCP connection.
 Description: file.txt may be there on the server